 The number of people served will depend on the variety of fish and the percentage of head and bone.
 Ask a good fish seller for guidance.

-I can just hear someone shouting “Oh, no, not quinoa again,” but this is really good.
-I made it for friends who cannot eat onions or garlic.
+I made this quinoa for friends who cannot eat onions or garlic.
 Looking around for a solution, I found that my freezer had two plastic containers of Boletus mushrooms that I had picked, cooked, and frozen in the summer.
-If - as is probable - fresh Boletus are not available, use another good mushroom.
-Even if you don’t forage as I do, you will find an expanding selection of flavorful mushrooms in shops - labeled “wild” only to differentiate them from regular mushrooms.
+If – as is probable – fresh Boletus are not available, use another good mushroom.
+Even if you don’t forage as I do, you will find an expanding selection of flavorful mushrooms in shops – labeled “wild” only to differentiate them from regular mushrooms.

 In a medium saucepan, bring the stock to a boil over high heat.

 Add the quinoa and diced celery.
 Return to a boil, and then reduce the heat to simmer, cover, and cook for 12-14 minutes.
 Stir in cooked mushrooms and reserved celery leaves (approximately 1/2 cup, chopped).
 Season with salt and pepper to taste.